MOTO (MOTO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MOTO Historical Price

-According to the latest data gathered on MOTO live price page, the current price of MOTO is 0.001675USD.
+According to the latest data gathered on MOTO live price page, the current price of MOTO is 0.001552USD.
 The circulating supply of MOTO(MOTO) is

 In the past 24 hours, MOTO has shown a price movement of